ProSpero: Active Learning for Robust Protein Design Beyond Wild-Type Neighborhoods: Problem formulation

 \section{Problem formulation}

-We aim to discover protein sequences $x \in \mathcal{A}^L$ with high fitness $y \in \mathbb{R}$, where $\mathcal{A}$ denotes the vocabulary of 20 natural amino acids and $L$ represents the length of the sequence.
-Here, $y$ measures a given property of a protein, such as binding affinity or fluorescence intensity.
+We aim to discover protein sequences $x_{1:L}\in \mathcal{A}^L$ with high fitness $y \in \mathbb{R}$, where $\mathcal{A}$ denotes the vocabulary of 20 natural amino acids and $L$ represents the length of the sequence.
+Unless emphasis on sequential structure is needed, we simply write $x$ for brevity.
+The fitness value $y$ measures a given property of a protein, such as binding affinity or fluorescence intensity.
 Designed sequences are evaluated by a black-box oracle $f: \mathcal{A}^L\rightarrow \mathbb{R}$.
 Since oracle evaluations---such as wet-lab experiments or costly computational simulations---are expensive and time-consuming, queries are limited to a batch of $K$ sequences per a small number of rounds $N$.
 We assume access to an initial dataset $\mathcal{D}_0 = \{(x^{(i)}, y^{(i)})\}_{i=1}^{M}$ which allows to train a cheap and fast to query surrogate model $f_{\theta} : \mathcal{A}^L\rightarrow \mathbb{R}$, approximating the oracle.
 Additionally, let $x_{\text{start}} = \arg\max_{x \in \mathcal{D}_0} y$ correspond to the wild-type sequence.
 The main goal is to design protein sequences with high fitness values assigned by the oracle across $N$ active learning iterations.
 Desirably, generated sequences should also be biologically plausible, novel, and diverse.